 Jacob Zelinski, Marquette University’s first recipient of the James Foley Scholarship, told the audience that his story at Marquette had been “bookended by heartbreak.”
 In the beginning, he came to the university on a scholarship named for the 1996 Marquette graduate and journalist who was executed in 2014 in Syria by Islamic state militants.
 Near the end of Zelinski’s time at Marquette, his older brother Joey, who graduated from Marquette in 2017, died suddenly in a car accident.
 Zelinski’s inspirational speech conveyed the grace he found in grief and encouraged his fellow graduates to see the “god of tiny beautiful things” all around them.
 Watch the speech.

-Sister Ann M. Durst,SHCJ, founder of Casa Cornelia Law Center in San Diego, will receive an honorary doctor of law degree during the ceremony.
+Sister Ann M. Durst,SHCJ, founder of Casa Cornelia Law Center in San Diego, received an honorary doctor of law degree during the ceremony.
 Throughout her 60 years as a Sister of the Holy Child Jesus, Sister Ann has made significant and enduring contributions in the fields of education and law.
-Early on in her vocation, Sister Ann taught and administered at several schools founded by the Society of the Holy Child Jesus, including School of the Holy Child in Rye, N.Y., and Oak Knoll School of the Holy Child in Summit, N.J.
+Early in her vocation, Sister Ann taught and administered at several schools founded by the Society of the Holy Child Jesus, including School of the Holy Child in Rye, N.Y., and Oak Knoll School of the Holy Child in Summit, N.J.
 From 1971-1978, Sister Ann served as president of Rosemont College in Rosemont, Pa., which was also founded by the Society in 1921.
 Learn more.

-Commencement Sunday, May 19, 2019 Fiserv Forum 1111 Vel R. Phillips Avenue
+Commencement Sunday, May 17, 2020 Fiserv Forum 1111 Vel R. Phillips Avenue